 Most positions in bioinformatics require a graduate degree, but there may be entry-level jobs for prospective candidates with a bachelor's degree.
 Professional experience can be obtained through entry-level positions or even internship and federal work-study programs.
-The following table contains the core requirements for becoming a bioinformatics professional:

-|Degree Level||Graduate degree most common*|
+|Degree Level||Graduate degree preferred|

-|Degree Field||Bioinformatics, computer science or other related discipline*|
+|Degree Field||Bioinformatics, computer science, or other related discipline|

 |Experience||Varies; employers typically require 3-5 years of experience|

-|Key Skills||Communication, problem-solving and analytical skills*; knowledge of mathematics, computers, electronics, chemistry and biology**|
+|Key Skills||Communication, problem-solving, and analytical skills; ability to use statistical software; familiarity with database programming and graphic algorithms; knowledge of mathematics, computers, electronics, chemistry, and biology|

-Sources: *Job Listings from employers (October 2012); **O*Net Online.
+Sources: U.S Bureau of Labor Statistics, Job Listings from employers (October 2012), O*Net OnLine

 Step 1: Earn a Bachelor's Degree

 Although a graduate degree is most common, employers may also look for applicants with at least a bachelor's degree.
 In preparation for a position, aspiring candidates can complete an undergraduate program with a major in bioinformatics.
-These programs may include relevant courses in areas like computer programming, applied mathematics, statistical analysis, biology and genetics.
+These programs may include relevant courses in areas like computer programming, applied mathematics, statistical analysis, biology, and genetics.

 - Consider a federal work-study program.
 In addition to an internship, college students studying for a bachelor's degree can earn additional experience by participating in a federal work-study program.
 Prospective students interested in acquiring additional experience in bioinformatics could use the opportunity to gain additional skills in the field.